Florence Cathedral: Interior

 Above the main door is the colossal clock face with fresco portraits of four Prophets or Evangelists by Paolo Uccello (1443).
 This one-handed liturgical clock shows the 24 hours of the hora italica ("Italian time"), a period of time ending with sunset at 24 hours.
 This timetable was used until the 18th century.
 This is one of the few clocks from that time that still exist and are in working order.

 The church is particularly notable for its 44 stained glass windows, the largest undertaking of this kind in Italy in the 14th and 15th century.
 The windows in the aisles and in the transept depict saints from the Old and the New Testament, while the circular windows in the drum of the dome or above the entrance depict Christ and Mary.
 They were made after designs by the greatest Florentine artists of their time, such as Donatello, Lorenzo Ghiberti, Paolo Uccello and Andrea del Castagno.

-Christ Crowning Mary as Queen, the stained-glass circular window above the clock, with a rich range of coloring, was designed by Gaddo Gaddi in the early 14th century.
+Christ Crowning Mary as Queen, the stained-glass circular window above the clock, with a rich range of colouring, was designed by Gaddo Gaddi in the early 14th century.

 Donatello designed the stained-glass window (Coronation of the Virgin) in the drum of the dome (the only one that can be seen from the nave).

 The funeral monument of Antonio d'Orso (1323), bishop of Florence, was made by Tino da Camaino, the most important funeral sculptor of his time.

 The monumental crucifix, behind the Bishop's Chair at the high altar, is by Benedetto da Maiano (1495–1497).
 The choir enclosure is the work of the famous Bartolommeo Bandinelli.
 The ten-paneled bronze doors of the sacristy were made by Luca della Robbia, who has also two glazed terracotta works inside the sacristy: Angel with Candlestick and Resurrection of Christ.